An Interview with Michael Bolton – Read His Advice for Upcoming Testers On How To Be Successful

 Michael: There are several ways to answer that question.

-I could say that I became a software tester when I started editing the school newspaper, it is too long ago to mention.
+I could say that I became a software tester when I started editing the school newspaper, but it is too long ago to mention.
 I could say that I became a software tester when I started using software.
-I can also say that I became a software tester when I started writing software, around 1988 and when I started working in technical support, in 1990.
+I would also say that I became a software tester when I started writing software, around 1988 and when I started working in technical support, in 1990.

 The experience and skills that I developed in all these situations contributed to making me qualified for a job called “software tester”.
 I was offered a job with that title at Quarterdeck around 1994.